IMJLA/Export-Permission/README.md

             When provided the same comment-based help as input, Get-Help respects the line breaks but New-MarkdownHelp does not.
             New-MarkdownHelp generates an inaccurate markdown representation by converting multiple lines to a single line.
             Declared as wontfix https://github.com/PowerShell/platyPS/issues/314
-            Need to fix it myself because that makes no sense workaround is to include markdown syntax in PowerShell comment-based help That is why there are so many extra blank lines in the commented metadata in this script
+            Need to fix it myself and submit a PR because that makes no sense Until then, workaround is to include markdown syntax in PowerShell comment-based help That is why there are so many extra blank lines in the commented metadata in this script

 TODO: Feature - List any excluded accounts at the end